Safety Index Synthesis via Sum-of-Squares Programming: Method

 \subsection{The Nonlinear Programming Problem}

-To efficiently search for the existence of SOS polynomials $\{p_i\}$ and polynomials $\{q_i\}$, we set $p_i$ to be a positive scalar $\alpha_i$ and $q_i$ to be a scalar $\beta_i$ for all $i\geq1$.
+To efficiently search for the existence of SOS polynomials $\{p_i\}$ and polynomials \rebuttal{$q_1$}, \rebuttal{we set $p_i$ to be a positive scalar $\alpha_i$ for all $i\geq1$ and $q_1$ to be a scalar $\beta_1$}.
 Hence, a simplified condition of \eqref{eq: refute 3rd} can be defined:

-By searching for limited types of SOS polynomials, the existence of $\beta_i, \alpha_i$ satisfying \eqref{eq: probsufficient} is sufficient to satisfy the constraints in \eqref{eq: refute 3rd}.
+By searching for limited types of SOS polynomials, the existence of $\rebuttal{\beta_1}, \alpha_i$ satisfying \eqref{eq: probsufficient} is sufficient to satisfy the constraints in \eqref{eq: refute 3rd}.

 Denote $\Omega = [\beta_1, \alpha_1, \alpha_2, \ldots , \alpha_{012\ldots N}]$ as the decision vector for \eqref{eq: probsufficient}.
 To solve \eqref{eq: probsufficient}, suppose the degree of $p_0$ is $2d$, and we first do a sum-of-squares decomposition of $p_0$ such that $p_0 = Y^\top Q^*(\Theta, \Omega) Y$, where $Q^*$ is symmetric and $Y = $ and $x^{[i]}$ is the entry in $x$.
 Specifically, for off-diagonal terms $Q^*_{ij}$ as the element of $Q^*$ at $i$-th row and $j$-th column ($i \neq j$), \revision{assuming that the} coefficient of the term $Y_iY_j$ in $p_0$ is $w_{ij}$, we set $Q^*_{ij} = \frac{w_{ij}}{2}$.
 With decomposed $Q^*$, the condition of \eqref{eq: probsufficient} can be rewritten as: